 The Athyrium Credit Facility includes features requiring (1) additional interest rate upon an event of default accrued at an additional 3%, or a total interest rate of 12.875%, and (2) the lender's right to declare all outstanding principal and interest immediately payable upon an event of default.
 These two features were analyzed and determined to be embedded derivatives to be valued as separate financial instruments.
-These embedded derivatives were bundled and valued as one compound derivative in accordance with the applicable accounting guidance for derivatives have a de minimis value as of June 30, 2020.
+These embedded derivatives were bundled and valued as one compound derivative in accordance with the applicable accounting guidance for derivatives and hedging transactions.
+The Company determined that, due to the unlikely event of default, the embedded derivatives have a de minimis value as of September 30, 2020.
 The derivative liability will be remeasured at fair value at each reporting date, with changes in fair value being recorded as other income (expense) in the condensed consolidated statements of operations.

 The Athyrium Credit Facility is secured by a pledge of substantially all of the Company's assets and contains affirmative and negative covenants customary for financings of this type, including limitations on the Company's and its subsidiaries' ability to, among other things, incur and prepay additional debt, grant or permit additional liens, make investments and acquisitions, merge or consolidate with others, dispose of assets, change in the nature of business, enter into sale and leaseback transactions, make distributions, and enter into affiliate transactions, in each case, subject to certain exceptions.
-In addition, the Athyrium Credit Facility also contains a financial covenant requiring the Company to maintain at least \$10.0 million of cash and cash equivalents.
-As a result of this financial covenant, the Company has recorded \$10.0 million as restricted cash as of June 30, 2020 and December 31, 2019.
+In addition, the Athyrium Credit Facility also contains a financial covenant requiring the Company to maintain at least \$10,000 of cash and cash equivalents.
+As a result of this financial covenant, the Company has recorded \$10,000 as restricted cash as of September 30, 2020 and December 31, 2019.

 In connection with the Athyrium Credit Facility, the Company issued a warrant ("Warrant"), to purchase up to 270,835 shares of the Company's common stock, at an exercise price per share of \$12.18456.
 The Warrant is immediately exercisable as to 184,660 shares.
 The remaining 86,175 shares under the Warrant were exercisable only upon the Company's draw of the Term Loan B and, as a result, the remaining 86,175 shares under the Warrant are no longer exercisable.
 The Warrant is exercisable through October 1, 2025 and is classified as an equity instrument.
 The Company allocated the proceeds from the Term Loan A to the Warrant using the relative fair value method.
-The fair value of the Warrant of \$1.9 million was recognized as equity and a corresponding debt discount.
+The fair value of the Warrant of \$1,899 was recognized as equity with a corresponding debt discount of \$1,980.